blueminder/flycast-dojo/README.md

 ## Match Code Quick Start
 Using Match Codes, Flycast Dojo can start a P2P game session behind firewalls, so that you can play against others without the need of Radmin or Fightcade.
 No need to sign up for any accounts or download additional software than Flycast Dojo itself.
 You should be able to play any games supported by Flycast, so long as you and your opponent have the same ROM.

 The methods used by this feature should work with most consumer routers, but you may run into trouble over some cloud gaming services or corporate networks.
 (It is confirmed to work over Paperspace though, where I did much of my testing).
-In this case, you would need to adjust your firewall rules and explicitly forward ports.
-See [Manual Operation](#manual-operation) for more information.

 ### As Host
 You can set yourself as a host by making sure __HOST__ is selected in the drop-down box on the left, then click on the game to begin.